agni-datta/csLaTeX/csletter/README.md

 #### Colors

 - `textcolor`: primary body text color.
 Default: `black`.
 Accepts any color name known to `xcolor`.
-- `accentcolor`: color used for hyperlinks and highlighted elements.
+- `accentcolor`: color used for internal links and highlighted elements.
+URL links use `Peach`.
 Default: `blue`.
 - `headercolor`: color of the header text.
 Default: same as `accentcolor`.
 - `footercolor`: color of the footer text.
 Default: `black!60`.